 Participation at different scales will also produce competing world views and reveal different interests.
 This observation engages a key point: it is not only the usual suspects in the categories of the deprived, powerless and excluded who miss out in the process of co-production.
 They are of course vital participants.
-But the world is stratified and fragmented in many and fluid ways to produce structural exclusion and disadvantage of many different kinds.
-And in our epidemiological investigations we should not always jump to the most easily identifiable excluded or vulnerable population fragments while ignoring the diverse loci of disempowerment in the value chain of the research process itself (Kaplinsky, 2000; Harriss-White, 2014).
-These value chains run from funding bodies (e.g. national governments, philanthropic or political foundation), through research institutions in different countries, to people on farms and forests, in trade networks, in families, local associations, to policy think tanks and back to governments and NGOs.
-It is in this complex ecology of the scientific research process that we must assiduously seek both our understanding and our practice of participation in and co-production of knowledge (Oliver et al., 2019).
-Such knowledge should always be located within the discourse of science, a discourse which, constrained and limited as are all discourses, has the advantage of being subject to constant critique specification of "evidence" and reformulation, and located in relation to the material world (Barad, 2003).
-In this context the following quotation, combining ideas from science, philosophy, human history and meat consumption, is both amusingly and seriously relevant to the questions addressed in this paper:
+But the world is stratified and fragmented in many and fluid ways to produce structural exclusion and disadvantage of many different kinds (Desmond, 2019).
+And in our epidemiological investigations we should not always jump to the most easily identifiable excluded or vulnerable population fragments while ignoring the diverse loci of disempowerment in the value chain of the research process itself.
+These value chains run from funding bodies (e.g. national governments, philanthropic or political foundation), through individual researchers, research institutions in different countries, to people on farms and forests, in trade networks, in families, local associations, to policy think tanks and back to governments and NGOs.
+It is in this complex ecology of the scientific research process that we must assiduously seek both our understanding and our practice of both participation and co-production of knowledge (Oliver et al., 2019).